 Your business is unique.
 You know what you want to measure and understand better than anyone, which is why Google Analytics offers custom dimensions and metrics.
 It’s a handy way to get answers to any questions you have about user behaviour in a new market.

 You’ve got the data, but how do you use it?
 Google Analytics can help you translate data about your export market into a coherent story to help you better understand user behaviour.

 Like all entrants into a new market you want to make sure that any success is not just part of a honeymoon period.
 So it’s a good idea to keep track of the level of user interest: consistent numbers in line with your initial expansion plans are great, but if they dip below those expectations, you should reassess your marketing efforts and check that you are targeting the right audience.
 An Active Users report will monitor your users’ engagement over one day or up to 30 days.

-Study group behavior
+Study group behaviour

 Why not get to know a whole group of your users at the same time?
-Say you’ve just launched a new game, and want to measure user engagement from the first day of its launch, but don’t want to see what any other users on your site are doing.
+Say that you’ve just launched a new game, and want to measure user engagement from the first day of its launch, but don’t want to see what any other users on your site are doing.
 Cohort Analysis lets you do just that.
-It isolates and analyses the behavior of any group of users who share a common characteristic on a day-to-day basis, week to week, or month to month.
+It isolates and analyses the behaviour of any group of users who share a common characteristic on a day-to-day basis, week to week or month to month.

 Keep your users engaged